michaelgrosner/tribeca/etc/README.md

     3. `okcoin` - REST + Websocket.
 Ensure the OKCoin-specific properties have been set with your correct account information.
 Production environment only.

     4. `bitfinex` - REST + WebSocket.
-Ensure the Bitfinex-specific properties have been filled out.
-REST API is not suitable to millisecond latency trading.
+Ensure the Bitfinex-specific properties have been set with your correct account information.
 Production environment only.

     5. `korbit` - REST only.
 Ensure the Bitfinex-specific properties have been filled out.
-REST API is not suitable to millisecond latency trading.
+Placing orders with REST API is not suitable to millisecond latency trading.
 Production and Sandbox environments.

     6. `poloniex` - REST only (WebSocket is currently not used because data is outdated several hours).
 Ensure the Poloniex-specific properties have been filled out.
-REST API is not suitable to millisecond latency trading.
+Placing orders with REST API is not suitable to millisecond latency trading.
 Production environment only.

     7. `null` - Test in-memory exchange.
 No exchange-specific config needed.